Found Land, Avon

 I took the mystery to Twitter and got one question answered at least.
 My friend Rich the super-hiker sent me this picture:

 That’s the same car in the same spot.
 So enterprising youth got bored and rolled it over at some point.
+We continued walking the woods and nothing else quite matched the excitement of the upside-down truck.

 Though at one point, on the extreme eastern edge, BOTH boys wanted to summit a spur trail to see if there was a view.